-With sweet, caramelized pineapple, succulent shrimp, crunchy cashews and plenty of fresh herbs- this Shrimp and Pineapple Thai Fried Rice is way better than takeout, and comes together in just 20 minutes!
+With sweet, caramelized pineapple, succulent shrimp, crunchy cashews and plenty of fresh herbs- this Shrimp Pineapple Thai Fried Rice Recipe with Basil is way better than takeout, and comes together in just 20 minutes!

 JUMP TO RECIPEThis site contains affiliate links to products.
 We may receive a commission for purchases made through these links.